nattzchukwumela/python_projects/PROJECT.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.

 ## License
-This project is licensed under the MIT License - see the [MIT](MIT) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
 Praise Chukwumela - [chukwumelapraise@gmail.com](mailto:chukwumelapraise@gmail.com)